 Once a product has been marked as returned on an order, the product will be available to be placed on another order.

-*if you have padding time after enabled on that product, you will still need to wait out that amount of time before the product is available again.
+Note: If you have padding time (after) enabled on that product, you will still need to wait out that amount of time before the product is available again.

 If the customer is returning the product earlier than the date in the order, you will want to change the order's end date to reflect the date your customer has returned the products.